When you’re applying for any kind of life insurance, you must go through the underwriting process, to some extent.

 People who pose the most amount of mortality risk will pay the highest premiums, and those who are the least risk will pay the lowest.
 This is why applying young makes a difference, just as much as applying when you’re healthy.

-Although all insurance companies will differ, most will have policy ratings classifications that range from preferred down to substandard.
-Each company will also have a criteria whereby an applicant for coverage must be declined.
+Although all insurance companies will differ, most will have policy rating classifications that range from preferred down to substandard.
+Each company will also have criteria whereby an applicant for coverage must be declined.

 When applying for life insurance coverage, it is important to remember that everything you do is taken into account by the underwriters when determining your eligibility for coverage, as well as your policy’s premium rate.